Luna Fazio

 First introduced by Daniela Pauger and Helena Wagner in this 2019 paper[1], effect fusion priors are designed to induce sparsity on the differences between the coefficients that represent the effects for each level of a categorical variable.

-My colleague Javier Aguilar and I are currently trying to expand on the core idea in ways which we hope will be useful to applied researchers.
-An overview of these research directions can be found on this poster that I presented at Bayesian Methods for the Social Sciences II.
+My colleague Javier Aguilar and I are currently developing an extension of that core idea and software to support it.
+Our main goal is to may this technique more accessible to applied researchers.
+An overview of these research directions can be found on this poster, which I presented at Bayesian Methods for the Social Sciences II.

 A basic R implementation of the density (sampling only) that I used for the plots in the poster can be found here.

-[1] Actually, the earliest record I can find of their idea is their 2014 contributed paper for the 29th International Workshop on Statistical Modelling, followed by a 2017 arXiv preprint (which I prefer over the 2019 version as it includes the very informative appendices in the same pdf), but the "official publication" somehow feels like the thing I should try to bring the most attention to, so here we are.
+[1] Actually, the earliest record I can find of their idea is their 2014 contributed paper for the 29th International Workshop on Statistical Modelling, followed by a 2017 arXiv preprint, but I think the "official publication" is meant to be the one linked above.